IGJoshua/coffi/README.md

 strongly on array-based programming, as well as being focused on keeping memory in the native side rather than marshaling data to and from Clojure-native structures.
-In Java 17+, this uses the Foreign Function & Memory API (a part of Project Panama until stabilization in JDK 22), while in other Java versions it uses JNA.
+In Java 17+, this uses the Foreign Function & Memory API (a part of Project Panama until stabilization in JDK 22), while in the Java versions before 17, it uses JNA.

 Tech.jna and clojure-jna both use the JNA library in all cases, and neither